lidavidm/cs6360/server_prototype/static/README.md

         ./node_modules/.bin/tsc --pretty --watch

   This will auto-recompile when something is changed.
+5. Build Blockly:

+        cd assets
+        ./build_blockly.sh

+  This needs to be repeated each time you modify the Blockly submodule.

-5. In another shell, fire up a dev server:
+6. In another shell, fire up a dev server:

         python2 -m SimpleHTTPServer 8000

-6. Visit localhost:8000
+7. Visit localhost:8000